If I Were Here

 If I were here I would spend the morning steeping ground coffee over fireplace embers.
-I would sip a cup full of it by the window as I curled cat-like with my fingers slowly warming around the clay mug.
+I would sip a cup full of it by the window as I curled cat-like, my fingers slowly warming around the clay mug.

-I would open the door to let the first light in and it would cast a gold-specked ray of dawn on the French oak floor.
+I would open the door to let the first light in and it would cast a gold-specked ray of dawn on the floor.

-If I was here, right now, I would be adorned in dust pink.
-It would be a long, translucent dress and it would sweep the grass as my bare feet glistened wet with the previous evening’s dew.
+If I were here, I would be adorned in dust pink.
+A long translucent dress, it would sweep the grass as my bare feet glistened wet with the evening’s dew.

-I would wander out into the caterpillar-green garden and nestle in clusters of lavender, crush the leaves between my thumb and forefinger and let them slip in oily scent.
+I would wander out into the caterpillar-green garden and nestle in clusters of lavender, crushing the leaves between my thumb and forefinger and letting them slip in oily scent.

-I would reach out to touch them as a child pops liquid bubbles, but my hand would retreat at the last moment and instead my fingers would fold into a delicate pulsing frame to view them from.
+I would reach out to touch them as a child pops liquid bubbles, my hand retreating at the last moment, my fingers folding into a delicate frame to view them from.

 If I were here I would sense a warm ease at dusk.

-The darkness would rush in quickly, subsumed by dense foliage outside.
+The darkness would rush in quickly, subsumed by dense foliage.
 The cottage would draw me back in and as I lit the fire my feet would find it hard to adjust to the cool, dry wood beneath me.

 I’d put on woolen socks.

-I’d keep the dust-pink dress on and it would glow warmer with the fire as a low peachy cloud is lit from within by a sunset.
+I’d keep the dust-pink dress on and it would glow warmer with the fire just as a cloud is lit from within by sunset.

 If I were here the inky indigo darkness of midnight would call me to slip out of bed, pour warm red wine, open the door and sit on the cold stone step beneath.